 “Rhode Island Clockmaking: From Claggett to Durfee."

-Selected periodical non-fiction about food:
+Selected periodical non-fiction about food not cited above:

 “Remembering Dione Lucas,” Gastronomica, Winter 2011.
 Before there was Julia Child, there was Dione Lucas -- on 1940s-1950s TV. [$]